Doctor of Philosophy (Educational Studies) Program

 - Have an interview with the Director of the PhD/EDS or their designee.

-- Applicants whose first language is not English should also submit scores less than two years old from the Test of English as a Foreign Language (TOEFL) in addition to the MAT or GRE.
+- Applicants whose first language is not English should also submit scores less than two years old from the Test of English as a Foreign Language (TOEFL).

 Special Instructions for International Applicants